4 photos

 1 video + 3 photos

-Maple, cherry, and walnut.
+Made from maple, cherry, and walnut.
 The legs were first milled and laminated, then turned on the lathe.
-It has a natural food-safe finish.

 4 photos